borozky/sepm-wmoss/README.md

 ## docs folder
 - You may add HTML, PDF, DOCX or Markdown files
-- You can commit on master branch as long as your commits does not involve modifications in other folders.
+- Please make your commits on separate branch. (eg. 'docs' branch)

 ## src folder